 Corolla maintained its long reputation as a hunting and fishing community.
 In 1922, what is now known as the Whalehead Club, was built by Edward and Marie-Louise LeBel Knight.
 The home provided work opportunities for the towns residents as caretakers and hunting guides for the Knight’s and their guests.

-During World War II, the Whale Head Club was leased to the United States Coast Guard to aid in patrol of German U boats.
+During World War II, the Whale Head Club was leased to the United States Coast Guard to aid in the patrol of German U-boats.
 As a result of the war being over, the population of Corolla dwindled significantly.
 In the 1950s, the population became so low the school closed and the church remained empty.
 By the 1970s, only 15 people lived in the village.

 Corolla Today

 The number of year-round residents in Corolla is about 500 people.
 During the summer, the population can be more than 50,000 a week!
 People are attracted to this quaint town because of its beauty, vast beaches, and rich history!
-Rest, relaxation, and amazing food can be found all over this OBX beach town.
+Rest, relaxation, and amazing food are all over this OBX beach town.

 Plan your next Outer Banks vacation!
 Visit the amazing, historical, and beautiful town of Corolla.
 With over 120 properties located in Corolla, Resort Realty has a vacation home that is sure to suit you and your family!
 Visit our website, browse the properties, and book your stay online!
 You can also call us at 1-800-458-3830 and one of our amazing vacation reservation specialists will be happy to assist you!